eclipse-researchlabs/scava-docs/docs/index.md

 The developers guide is dedicated to who peoples which went to extend the capability of the platform or integrate external tools by the intermediary of the public REST API.

 ## [SCAVA Contributors Guide](contributors-guide/index.md)
-The SCAVA Contributors guide containes all the material related to the architecture of the platform which could be useful for projects members and external open sources contributors.
+The SCAVA Contributors guide contains all the material related to the architecture of the platform which could be useful for projects members and external open sources contributors.